xerocross/declarative-react-component/README.md

 ### methods

-Each method declared inside `configObject.methods` must accept `self` as its first argument.
+Each method declared inside `configObject.methods` gets attached directly to `this`.
 Methods can mutate values from `configObject.data` but they may not mutate values from `configObject.props`.
-In particular, we discourage any reference to `this` inside your methods.

 ### template

 The value of `configObject.template` should be a function much like the usual `render` function in a React component class.
-The primary difference is that template must accept `self` as its first argument and all references to methods, props, and data should reference `self`.

-In particular, we discourage any reference to `this` inside the template function.
-Everything referenced in the template function should be declared or defined in the configObject.
+The primary difference is that in our template function `this` refers to a limited object that will only allow us to alter elements declared or defined in the configObject.